jamiehenzy/Genome_analysis/github_getting_started.md

 2. Click **Sign up**
 3. Enter your email address, create a password, and choose a username

-> **Choosing a username:** Pick something professional — ideally your name or a close variation of it.
+> **Choosing a username:** Pick something professional such as your name or a close variation of it.
 This username will appear on your portfolio and may be seen by future employers.
 Avoid usernames with random numbers or nicknames.

-4. Follow the prompts to verify your email address and complete setup
+4. Follow the prompts to verify your email address and complete setup.
-5. When asked about your plan, choose the **Free** option — it includes everything you need
+5. When asked about your plan, choose the **Free** option, which includes everything you need.

 ---